Skip to main content

 Navigating the Regulatory Triad

-HIPAA’s nondiscrimination rules first established the groundwork for tied to group health plans, permitting premium discounts for meeting certain health standards.
+HIPAA’s nondiscrimination rules first established the groundwork for wellness programs tied to group health plans, permitting premium discounts for meeting certain health standards.
 The ADA, however, prohibits employers from making disability-related inquiries or requiring medical exams unless they are voluntary.

 GINA further complicates this by strictly limiting the acquisition of genetic information, which, as established, includes spousal medical history.
 The EEOC’s final rules in 2016 were an attempt to harmonize these statutes by creating a unified standard for what “voluntary” means in the context of incentives.
-The rules tethered the maximum incentive for both ADA-covered programs (for employees) and GINA-covered programs (for spouses) to the 30% cost, creating a consistent, albeit complex, ceiling.
+The rules tethered the maximum incentive for both ADA-covered programs (for employees) and GINA-covered programs (for spouses) to the 30% self-only coverage cost, creating a consistent, albeit complex, ceiling.

 The legal framework for wellness programs harmonizes HIPAA, ADA, and GINA by defining the boundaries of voluntary participation through specific incentive limits.